U.S. News Rankings

 |SAT/ACT scores must be received by||August 15|

-The student-faculty ratio at Mississippi College is 13:1, and the school has 57.0 percent of its classes with fewer than 20 students.
-The most popular majors at Mississippi College include: Business Administration and Management, General; Kinesiology and Exercise Science; Registered Nursing/Registered Nurse; Elementary Education and Teaching; and Biomedical Sciences, General.
-The average freshman retention rate, an indicator of student satisfaction, is 70.5 percent.
+The student-faculty ratio at Mississippi College is 15:1, and the school has 61.4 percent of its classes with fewer than 20 students.
+The most popular majors at Mississippi College include: Registered Nursing/Registered Nurse; Business Administration and Management, General; Elementary Education and Teaching; Accounting; and Kinesiology and Exercise Science.
+The average freshman retention rate, an indicator of student satisfaction, is 71.5 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|